faranahmad/COP290/Assignment 1/Final/README.txt

 --Pause button-- It can be used to pause the movement of all the balls on the screen.
 --Play button-- It can be used to continue the movememt of all the balls in the direction and with the velocity they were when the screen was paused.
 --(+) button-- It can be used to increase the total number of balls on the screen.
 The new balls would start from random posititons and with random velocities.
 --(-) button--The button can be used only when the screen is paused.
-Once in pause state, tha balls to be deleted can be selected by the user using the mouse left click and then (-) button can be used to remove these selected balls.
+Once in pause state, tha balls to be deleted can be selected by the user using the mouse left click and then (-) button can be used to remove the selected balls.
 --(Up Arrow button)--The button can only be used in the pause state of the machine.
 It can be used to increase the velocity of the selected ball.
 The ball whose velocity is to be increased can be selected using left mouse click and then up arrow button can be used to increase its velocity as many fold as we want.
 NOTE:The velocity has an upper limit too.
 --(Down Arrow button)--The button can only be used in the pause state of the machine.
-It can be used to increase the velocity of the selected ball.
-The ball whose velocity is to be increased can be selected using left mouse click and then up arrow button can be used to increase its velocity as many fold as we want.
-NOTE:The velocity has an upper limit too.
+It can be used to decrease the velocity of the selected ball.
+The ball whose velocity is to be decreased can be selected using left mouse click and then up arrow button can be used to decrease its velocity as many fold as we want.
 --ESC key--It can be used to exit the application.

 ######Using 3D screen saver######